wrightmat/dnd-eberron/locations/Niern.md

 ### Characters

+* **Rhak Mohani** (male orc druid).
+Has been protecting this region for uncountable years as a member of the [[Gatekeepers]].
+Rhak believes that The Gloaming is a danger to the surrounding region and is even slowly expanding.
+He knows the most about The Gloaming, but from written histories, not from personal experience.
+Rhak also serves as the druidic advisor to Delethorn, although he prefers to spend most of his time in Niern.
+* **Taog Ennisi** (male human druid).
+Middle-aged Children of Winter druid who moved to the region about a decade ago to study The Gloaming - he believes it is a sign of things to come and considers this a holy place.
+He is familiar with Mabar and can answer any questions as needed.
+The [[Children of Winter]] are a small druidic sect who embrace death and decay as part of the natural cycle of life.
 * **Saneri** (female half-orc shopkeeper).
 An older woman who was born in Niern long ago, and whose parents were killed in the Last War.

 ### Locations